rymancl/terraform-provider-dotcommonitor/docs/resources/device.md

 * `owner_device_id` - **(Optional, int)** The valid device ID of the device that owns this device.
 * `filter_id` - **(Optional, int)** The valid filter ID to use for the device.
 * `scheduler_id` - **(Optional, int)** The valid scheduler ID to use for the device.
-* `notifications_group` - **(Optional, object)** Configuration block for a notifications group.
+* `notifications_groups` - **(Optional, set{object})** Configuration block for a notifications group.
 Can be specified multiple times for each notifications group.
 Note that groups can only be assigned to a device, you cannot assign a device to a group.
 Each block supports the fields documented below.

 ### locations
 Can be any combination of valid public or private location ID's.
 This argument can be used in combination with the [locations data source](https://registry.terraform.io/providers/rymancl/dotcommonitor/latest/docs/data-sources/locations) or defined by providing ID's manully.